nakhli/MonkeyOrm/README.md

 By default, one object at a time is read from the provided set and inserted in the database.
 In order to tune performance/bandwidth more elements can be loaded and inserted at once through the `chunkSize` parameter.

-In the following snippet, 100 objects are loaded and inserted at a time -- in the same query -- from the provided enumerable to the database.
+In the following snippet, 100 objects are loaded and inserted at a time —in the same query— from the provided enumerable to the database.
 ```csharp
 connection.SaveBatch("Users", LoadDataFromRemoteSource(), 100);
 ```